-Meadowbrook Farm Interpretive Center Plaza/Garden: Improvements to the grounds immediately adjacent to the Interpretive Center would enable events to better utilize the space.
-Improvements would include a plaza area with associated native landscaping.
+Meadowbrook Farm Interpretive Center Wedding Plaza/Garden: Improvements to the grounds immediately adjacent to the Interpretive Center would enable events to better utilize the space, particularly attractive for wedding users.
+Improvements would include a paved plaza area with associated landscaping and furnishings.
 Estimate \$60,000.